Self-confidence is necessary to be able to talk to others, be yourself and overall be happy.

 In reality, making a mistake isn’t that bad, but rather how you carry on after the mistake is how people will remember you.

 For example, if you are speaking to someone and you knock over a glass of water.

 It’s not ideal, but rather than stopping talking and running away which makes people judge you in a negative way, apologies, make a joke out of the mistake and carry on.

 Believe it or not, making a mistake can actually work to build a more confident self-assured picture of you if you learn how to carry it off.

-It is important to fix part of yourself physically too.
-Whether that is standing up a bit straighter, learning to look at someone in the eye when you talk to them, or losing some weight.
+Whether it’s standing up a bit straighter or learning to look at someone in the eye when you talk to them, some physical changes can make all the difference.

 If you feel better about yourself, you will be more confident when you are with others too.

 What no one has told you is that being confident is not about knowing what to do all of the time, but your ability to adapt and know how to get involved in any given situation.